 Questions and Answers: Policy on the Safety of Children in University Programs

-- Why has the University of Chicago established this policy?
+- Why is the University of Chicago establishing this policy?

 The University has a substantial, diverse, and growing set of youth serving programs.
 It also has a fundamental commitment to ensuring that the programs provide safe and healthy learning environments for the youth who participate in them.
 Like many other institutions across the country, the University recently undertook a review of its youth serving programs to learn how they are being administered, whether they measure up well against comparable institutions, whether risk factors are being appropriately mitigated, and to make recommended adjustments and additional measures to protect minors.
 The review found that the University’s youth-serving programs currently operate without the benefit of an overarching policy, any minimum requirements, and a suite of readily available resources or mechanisms for sharing good practices.
 Promulgation of the policy is one of the review’s recommendations.

 - What does the policy require?

 This policy requires faculty, academic appointees, postdoctoral researchers, staff, student employees, and volunteers who supervise a covered program and/or have direct contact with minors in covered programs to do three things:

 - participate in training on mandated reporting status, the policy, and guidelines for working with youth (e.g., how to maintain appropriate boundaries);